 The Envoleo grant from the Pays de la Loire Region is an aid for international mobility from Nantes and its region.

 Eligible students receive the following departure package: a fixed grant of €1,000.
 This grant cannot be combined with the ERASMUS+ grant.

 The fixed amount is doubled for students with higher education grants on social criteria for levels 4, 5, 6 and 7.
 Similarly, the amount is increased by €1,000 for students with disabilities.
 To learn more about the school's social policy, visit this page.

 The Region is the sole decision-maker on the admissibility of the application submitted by the student to L'École de design Nantes Atlantique.

 Within the framework of the Erasmus+ program, of which L'École de design Nantes Atlantique is a signatory, the school pays students a grant to contribute to their living and travel expenses:

-- An initial payment of 80% of the amount at the beginning of the mobility period abroad,
+- An initial payment of 80% of the amount before the beginning of the mobility period abroad,

-- A second payment of 20% of the amount 45 days after the end of the mobility.
+- A second payment of 20% of the amount at the latest 45 days after the end of the mobility.